ooux

 83% of employees and managers told us they rarely or never used Search.

-Our survey confirmed: 5 out of 6 employees and managers told us they rarely or never used Search.
+5 out of 6 employees and managers told us they rarely or never used Search.
+They try searching once or twice, but if they don’t find what they need immediately, they stop using it.

 Old Workday Search (- 2024)